 Using Facebook and Instagram, you can reach your target buyer quite easily.
 These social media sites can dramatically increase awareness and interest in a newly listed home and support paperless marketing.
 Wait until you’ve gotten a professional photographer out to the house so that you can use those visuals for the ad (as well as that 3-D tour).

 Plus, hyper-targeted ads help you reach the best buyers, which eliminates excessive showings (and driving) to houses that aren’t actually good matches for certain buyers.

-Digital platforms, like Sellers Shield’s Gold Standard Disclosure Process™, offer a much more sustainable solution for agents who don’t want to add to paper waste.
+Digital platforms, like Sellers Shield’s Gold Standard Disclosure Process™, offer a much more sustainable solution for listing agents who don’t want to add to paper waste by using physical disclosure statements.
 Not only that, but you’ll save on space in your office by filing your records online.
 It’s a win-win by all accounts.

 You already have the tools at your disposal to be an eco-friendly listing agent.
 Make conscious use of them, and don’t be afraid to tell people.
 Let them know there’s a method to your madness.
 Millennial buyers greatly appreciate mindfulness, so there’s no reason to hide your intentions!

 During the Texas Legislature, state agencies are mandated to require the disclosure of natural gas piping, in the Seller’s Disclosure Notice (TXR 1406) effective September 1, 2023.
 Sellers Shield’s disclosure process has been updated to reflect this change.
 Sellers can

 Introduction In the fast-paced world of real estate, sellers face numerous challenges when it comes to disclosing property information accurately.
 However, one real estate agent, Vincent, from the suburbs of Southwest Philly and Northern Delaware, has found a solution to